Customer Service Representatives

 How to become a successful CSR?

 • Begin with strong communication skills and soft skills.
-Your customers want someone who hears their pains and solves them.
-Be that saviour to your customers.
+Your customers want someone who listens to their pain points and solves them with expertise.

-• If you still tend to learn skills after being hired, you’re probably being laid back.
-Instead, seek training in CRM systems and support tools.
+• Seek training in CRM systems and support tools.
 It gives you a head start on easy onboarding.

 • Often, companies expect customer service representatives (CSRs) to know the product better.
-So, start going through the docs, feature updates and FAQs.
+Start by going through company documentation, feature updates and FAQs.

 • Practice handling challenging situations.
-Not all customers are equal.
+Not all customers are the same.
 So, try mock chats and record yourself to identify the flaws and make the necessary improvements.

-Are CSRs going extinct?
-Nope.
-They are just getting revamped.
-And for this, all credit goes to AI.
-Although the ‘what’ of the CSR job role is changing, the ‘why’ (helping customers feel heard and helped) remains the same.
+Today, CSRs are being redefined—thanks largely to AI.
+Although the ‘what’ of the CSR job role is changing, the ‘why’ remains the same.
 Now, AI is supercharging customer service representatives (CSRs).
 Let’s check how the transformation looks now.

 1. AI automating basic queries

 CSRs waste a significant amount of time answering the same questions multiple times a day.
-Sales reps used to feel stuck.
-Not only was it boring, but it would also keep the sales reps away from high-value problems that need a human brain and heart.
+Not only was it boring, but it would also keep customer service representatives away from high-value problems that needed human attention.

-Here, AI and chatbots flip the script.
-Now, they handle repetitive tasks on autopilot.
+Now, AI handles repetitive tasks on autopilot.
 This gives CSRs more time to focus on other important issues, the ones that can only be handled by humans.
 In short, AI now combines empathy and automation.

 2. Focus on high-emotion and complex issues